RainbowMiner/RainbowMiner/README.md

 <details><summary>ZergPool</summary> https://www.zergpool.com/ auto-exchange and payout in BTC, LTC or any coin, that is listed at the pool.
 Pool will automatically select the most profitable coin.
 Switching will be by algorithm.</details>
 <details><summary>ZergPoolCoins</summary> https://www.zergpool.com/ auto-exchange and payout in BTC, LTC or any other coin.
 Mine most profitable coin, either with auto-exchange to a currency of wish, or mine directly to individual coin wallets.
 If you setup RainbowMiner with many algorithm, expect a lot of switching.
 Switching will be by coin.
 </details>
+<details><summary>ZergPoolParty</summary> https://www.zergpool.com/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine solo together with others, set in pools configuration or edit pools.config.txt.
+Set "PartyPassword" in pools.config.txt for your group</details>
 <details><summary>ZergPoolSolo</summary> https://www.zergpool.com/ auto-exchange and payout in BTC, LTC or any coin, that is listed at the pool.
 You decide which coins to mine solo in pools.config.txt</details>
 <details><summary>Zpool</summary> https://www.zpool.ca/ auto-exchange and payout in BTC</details>
 <br />